robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "What?"

-"Just— good job there's no blokes at this party."
+"Just —  good job there's no blokes at this party."

 My head snapped back.
 "What are you on about now?"
 Then I looked at the sausage in the bread and went still.
 “Oh.”

 "Yeah.
 Oh.
 Same with bananas.
 Sends a message."
 Her eyebrows rose as she bit a nail.
 "Hey, gotta say: you're doing great, overall.
-Be right back—just going to go change."
+Be right back — just going to go change."

 I had just finished the last piece of melon when a strong barbequed-meat odour mixed with something less pleasant drew close.